Ketansuhaas/mypage/_pages/about.md

 ## Recent Updates

 <!-- - December, 2024: Applying to CS PhD Programs at labs working at the intersection of AI, Neuroscience and Cognitive Science -->
-- January, 2025: Joined as a researcher at The Science of Human and Artificial Social Minds [(SHASM)](https://shasm-research.github.io/)
+- January, 2025: Joined The Science of Human and Artificial Social Minds [(SHASM)](https://shasm-research.github.io/) group at Harvard as a researcher

 - May, 2024: Joined [Banaji Implicit Social Cognition Lab](https://banaji.sites.fas.harvard.edu/) at Harvard University